namandalsania/Fraudulent-Transaction-Detection/README.md

 ## Conclusion

   <img src="Images/Performance.png" width="550" height="350">
 According to the bar graph shown, we can conclude that Random Forest Classifier seems to produce excellent results.
-The performance of the Random Forest Classifier is consistent between the training and testing datasets, so there is no overfitting
+The performance of the Random Forest Classifier is consistent between the training and testing datasets, so there is no overfitting.
->>>>>>> c4eb59a (Upload)